BenGH28/nvim/README.md

 sudo make install
 ```

-The current bootstrap script should install a couple lsp's to get you started and then clone this config into `$HOME/.config/nvim`
+Bootstrap.sh will clone this config into `$HOME/.config/nvim`
 backing up any pre-existing config to `$HOME/.config/nvim.bak`.

 ```sh